Quansight/Quansight-website/apps/labs/posts/dont-start-with-good-first-issues.md

 - Some feature you need is missing.
 - ...

 And voilà, there you go!
 When you run into one of the situations above, you've found your good first issue.
 What you encountered is something that other users will also encounter.
 It's something you already understand and care about.
 Try addressing it!
+Just make sure to search the issue tracker and the open pull requests log to check it's not already been worked on.

-If you don't manage and don't get anywhere, then no big deal, you learned something new along the way anyway.
+If you don't manage to solve the issue you found, then no big deal, you will have learned something new along the way.
 But if you manage, then it might end up being your entry point to being an open source contributor!
 Even just writing a good bug report is a valuable way of contributing, see [Joseph Barbier's post on this topic](https://barbierjoseph.com/blog/open-source-starts-with-a-good-issue/).

 As you fix the problems which you encounter, you'll gradually build both familiarity with the project and develop a positive reputation within the community.
 It won't be long until you're able to successfully fix other people's problems too!
+You may even want to lend a hand at reviewing other contributors' work, which will increase your level of trust in the community and will give you more appreciation for the actual amount of work that goes on behind the scenes.

 ## Even better - write your own project (but don't force it)